Four Things to Know About GPT-4

 Megan Skalbeck

 Megan has been following the world of AI since the initial GPT release in 2018.
-As Head of AI Projects at Verblio, she's responsible for figuring out the best ways to blend the capabilities of artificial intelligence with the quality of our human freelance writers.
+As Director of AI & Strategic Initiatives at Verblio, she's responsible for figuring out the best ways to blend the capabilities of artificial intelligence with the quality of our human freelance writers.
 When she's not doing tech things, she's making music, writing existentialist fiction, or getting reckless on two wheels.

 Questions?
 Check out our FAQs or contact us.